maratai/craftery/nonfiction/mysticism_tarot.md

 I'm not a practitioner other than using Tarot as a tool for self-reflection and writing; I offer zero expertise.
+I suppose my personal dividing line between this and "religion" is "How New Age woo is this?"
+(I am vaguely New Age woo.)

 # Folklore and Mythology, General
 - Joseph Nigg. *The Phoenix: An Unnatural Biography of a Mythical Beast*.

+# Magic and Witchcraft
+I'm using these terms in a general/colloquial sense; I'm not a specialist or practitioner.

+- Benebell Wen. *The Tao of Craft: Fu Talismans and Casting Sigils in the Eastern Esoteric Tradition*.
+Thanks to Nancy Sauer.

 # Tarot
 - Stefanie Caponi. *Guided Tarot for Seamless Readings*.
 This is the single "easy" Tarot reference I most vibe with. **Recommended**.